U.S. State Department official publicly resigns, citing "unjust" military aid to Israel

 - "But I believe to the core of my soul that the response Israel is taking, and with it the American support both for that response, and for the status quo of the occupation, will only lead to more and deeper suffering for both the Israeli and the Palestinian people — and is not in the long term American interest."

+Of note: Paul resigned because he said it was "clear that there's no arguing" over the Biden administration's Israel policy, per HuffPost, which first reported the news.

-Of note: Paul wrote that he feared the U.S. was "repeating the same mistakes we have made these past decades, and I decline to be a part of it for longer."
+- He wrote in his letter that he feared the U.S. was "repeating the same mistakes we have made these past decades, and I decline to be a part of it for longer."

 - Representatives for the State Department did not immediately respond to Axios' request for comment.

-Note: Editor's note: This article has been updated with new details throughout.